rhysd/gotest/README.md

 Arguments are the same as `go test` but `-v` is always implied.

-The reason I created this thought [gotest](https://github.com/rakyll/gotest) already exists is that my requirements can be met with only ~20 lines of shell script.
+The reason I created this in spite of [rakyll/gotest](https://github.com/rakyll/gotest) is that my requirements can be met with only ~20 lines of shell script.
 Smaller script is better because it can be modified/fixed easily and easy to understand and easy to test.